costeageorgealin/Me/README.md

 SOC Analyst (Level 1)
 --------------------

-I'm a student who dreams to become full-stack-developer and content creator.
-I work everyday for  building my version of the digital world step by step.All coding projects are build from scratch, planning and designing  to solve the real-life problems with code.

 * 🌍  I'm based in Bucharest
 * ✉️  You can contact me at [costeageorgealin@gmail.com](mailto:costeageorgealin@gmail.com)
 * 🧠  I'm learning Cybersecurity